 If you are thinking of coming to Learn Spanish in Granada.
-Choosing the Southern Spain is a great idea.
+Choosing the Andalusia region is a great idea.
 The people are really friendly and sociable here.

 You also get to stay in a magical city with the Alhambra palace and the Sierra Nevada mountains as your scenery.
 We would recommend that you take online classes for spanish before your travels to make your times in Southern Spain easier.